peer-calls/firefox-pli-bug/README.md

 # Firefox PLI Bug

-Firefox does not send a RTCP Picture Loss Indicator (PLI) after a second track is added, and the second video never starts playing unless a PLI request is manually sent.
+Firefox does not send a RTCP Picture Loss Indicator (PLI) after a second track is added, and the second video never starts playing unless a PLI package is manually created and sent to the source peer connection.

 How to run: